leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 I am using a couple of really great tools to execute integration tests for my WordPress plugin:

-- [Lando](https://github.com/lando/lando/): a Docker-based local tool to create projects using any language and technology
+- [Lando](https://github.com/lando/lando/): a Docker-based local tool to create development environments using any language and technology
 - [InstaWP](https://instawp.com/): a sandboxing service that allows to spin a WordPress site on-demand

 In this blog post I'll share my strategy to leverage these tools, using a testsuite and project configuration that works against Lando (during local development) and InstaWP (before merging the PR) without customizing the tests for each environment.